akka/akka-persistence-cassandra/docs/src/main/paradox/migrations.md

 0.80 introduces a completely different way to manage tags for events.
 You can skip right ahead to 0.98 without going to 0.80.

+If you migrate directly to 1.0.0 you must first run the migration of the @ref:[All persistenceIds query](#all-persistenceids-query).

 It is very important that you test this migration in a pre-production environment as once you drop the materialized view and tag columns you can not roll back.